php-standard-library/docs/components/shell/README.md

   ]);
   ```

-  All commands in the example above will be executed in parallel, and the script will finish in ~1 second.
+  All commands in the example above will be executed concurrently, and the script will finish in ~1 second.

   We can also set a timeout for the read operation, and if the process is still running after the timeout, [`Shell\Exception\TimeoutException` php] will be thrown.